newaetech/chipwhisperer/docs/getting-started.rst

 attempt at an overview of the resources related to the ChipWhisperer
 tool-chain:

-`NewAE Wiki`_:
+`NewAE Hardware Documentation`_:

-    The home of all the documentation for ChipWhisperer hardware, and extra wiki stuff from NewAE, including usage of ChipWhisperer in academics papers, side-channel analysis theory and upcoming events.
+    The home of all the documentation for NewAE hardware.
 If you need to find out how to set up the board you have, this is a great place to start.
-This is also where upcoming conferences are listed.

-    Ever since the release of ChipWhisperer software 5.0.0 this site does **not** hold the most up to date tutorials for using the ChipWhisperer software with your board, however, it holds the tutorials for all previous version of the ChipWhisperer software.

-    The wiki hosts all the extra theory for learning some of the side-channel attacks (Ex. `CPA theory`_) excluding what theory is included in the :ref:`tutorials` on this readthedocs site.

 `ChipWhisperer ReadTheDocs`_: